brookejohnson450/brookejohnson450.github.io/_posts/2020-11-24-nineteenth-post.md

  **Here is my updates for the week:**

-4. Write two blog posts.
+4. Write five blog posts.
 These do not have to be published yet.
   11/25 Notes: Started writing.
 Not nearly finished yet.

-5. Create a strong skeleton of the blog, including pages, categories, search bar, social media links, and navigation bar.
-Design is not needed at this step.
+5. Create a hand drawing of the blog, including pages, categories, search bar, social media links, and navigation bar.
+Code is not needed at this step.
   11/25 Notes: Not completed.

 6. Create and write an About page.